transdigiware/blockchain/howto/ibp-console-build-network.md

 5. Choose the **Organizations** who will be a part of this channel.
 As we have only created one organization, this will be `Org1 MSP (org1msp)`.
 Make this organization an **Operator**.
 Note: do not use the `Ordering Service MSP` here.
 6. Choose a **Channel update policy** for the channel.
 This is the policy that will dictate how many organizations will have to approve updates to the channel configuration.
 As this tutorial only involves creating a single organization, this policy should be `1 out of 1`.
 As you add organizations to the channel, you should change this policy to reflect the needs of your use case.
 A sensible standard is to use a majority of organizations.
 For example, `3 out of 5`.
 7. Specify any **Access control** limitations you want to make.
 Note: this is an **advanced option**.
 If you set the access to a resource to a particular organization, it will restrict access to that resource for every other organization in the channel.
 For example, if the default access to a particular resource is the `Readers` of all organizations, and that access is changed to the `Admin` of `Org1`, then **only** the admin of Org1 will have access to that resource.
 Because access to certain resources is fundamental to the smooth operation of a channel, it is highly recommended to make access control decisions carefully.
 If you decide to limit access to a resource, make sure that the access to that resource is added, as needed, for each organization.
 8. Select the **Channel creator organization**.
 Because the console allows multiple organizations to be owned by a single user, it is necessary to specify which organization is creating the channel.
 Because this tutorial is limited to the creation of a single organization, choose `Org1 MSP` (org1msp) from the drop-down list.
-Likewise, choose `Org1 MSP admin` as the identity creating the channel.
+Likewise, choose `Org1 MSP Admin` as the identity creating the channel.

 When you are ready, click **Create channel**.
 You will be taken back to the **Channels** tab and you can see a pending tile of the channel that you just created.